mixmaxhq/erik/README.md

   ],

   /**
    * Local dependencies to be bundled alongside your remote dependencies.
 Glob strings.
+Order is
+   * respected here - make sure to include any dependencies before your specs.
    */
   localDependencies: [
     'public/build-lib.js',